ClaudioZandonella/Attachment/README.md

 description of the Bayes factor with the encompassing prior approach considering an applied example regarding attachment theory.

-The pre-print version of the article is available at \[TODO: add link\].
+The pre-print version of the article is available at
-The Supplemental Material with all the analyses is available at
+<https://psyarxiv.com/6kc5u>.
+The Supplemental Material with all the
+analyses is available at
 <https://claudiozandonella.github.io/Attachment/>.

 ## Project Structure